 Eleven states (California, Connecticut, Delaware, Hawaii, Iowa, Maine, Massachusetts, Michigan, New York, Oregon, and Vermont) have deposit legislation on beverage containers.
 Unlike traditional deposit law systems, beverage containers in California and Hawaii are redeemed at recycling centers rather than at retail locations.
-The state of Delaware enacted legislation on June 8, 2010 to phase out the container deposit and replace it with a non-refundable fee levied on beverage containers that previously held a Delaware deposit value.
+The state of Connecticut enacted legislation in 2009 to require unclaimed deposits to be remitted to the state for deposit in the general fund and to expand the law to include water and nutritionally enhanced water.
+The state of Delaware enacted legislation in 2010 to phase out the container deposit and replace it with a non-refundable fee levied on beverage containers that previously held a Delaware deposit value.
 The fee is deposited into a temporary fund designed to expand recycling programs.